KathrynBrusewitz/new-tab-polar-clock/README.md

 3. Enable the developer mode at top right.
 4. Click `Load unpacked extension...` and select the source code folder.

+To toggle settings, just click on the clock.

 ## Screenshots

 ![Polar Clock Menu](./screenshots/polar-menu.png)